-How to setup Local Storage
+How to setup File Storage

-Local storage allows you to store column settings on the file system in PHP files.
+File storage allows you to store column settings on the file system in PHP files.
 This allows you to ship and migrate column settings easily between environments and even store them in a version control system (VCS) to share with your fellow developers.
 This feature can be enabled by the usage of custom hooks.

 We aimed to build a solution that is both easy to use but also flexible enough for developers to set up a more fine-grained solution.
-If you’re just looking for an easy way to switch between local storage and the database based on a development- or live environment, we suggest having a look at the simple setup section.
+If you’re just looking for an easy way to switch between file storage and the database based on a development- or live environment, we suggest having a look at the simple setup section.
 If you need a more fine-grained approach when you want to store column settings in different directories, then have a look at the advanced setup section.

 acp/storage/file/directory hook, you can set the storage directory to a folder on your file system.
 Only a single folder can be active at the time by using this hook.